SwissCore92/comfyui-telegram-suite/README.md

     }
 }
 ```
-> You can use any String as key value for both `"bots"` and `"chats"`.
-Just use a name you can recognize.
-I like to use the telegram @`username`.
+> Use any string as the key for `"bots"` and "`chats"` — I like to use the Telegram @`username` for clarity.

 ### Step 4:
-Restart ComfyUI again. -> Have fun!
+Restart ComfyUI again — and you're good to go!

 ## Triggers

-The optional `trigger` inputs and outputs are there to force things to happen in the order you want.
+The optional `trigger` inputs/outputs are used to enforce execution order in your workflow.

-ComfyUI works by looking for output nodes and executes backwards to ensure all input nodes have executed (and so forth).
-I like to imagine that node inputs kind of "pull" the needed value out of the connected output.
-Traversing from end to start.
-The trigger passthrough ensures the node to be executed in a specific point during the workflow execution proccess.

-Here is an Example of a F5-TTS workflow sending the Chat Action *recoring_voice* to the chat, before the TTS Node starts to generate ("record") the audio.
-After the F5-TTS node is done, the Audio will be sent to the chat.
+ComfyUI runs by evaluating output nodes and working backward to resolve dependencies.
+I like to think of it as the inputs "pulling" the values they need from connected outputs.

+The trigger passthrough ensures a node executes at a specific point during the workflow.
+Here's an example using F5-TTS:

 <img src="https://github.com/SwissCore92/comfyui-telegram-suite/blob/master/screenshots/trigger_example_tts.png" alt="screenshots/trigger_example_tts.png">

+This flow sends the `recording_voice` chat action before generating the audio with the F5-TTS node.
+Once audio is generated, it's sent to the chat.

-> The seed is required by the F5-TTS node, so the `Send Chat Action` node **must** be executed first.
+> The seed is required by the `F5-TTS Audio` node, so the `Send Chat Action` node ***must*** execute first.

-You can use almost any type as Trigger.
-The downside is that the signal must be converted to `ANY` before going into the `trigger` input and back to the original type after coming out from the `trigger` output (See example above using an `INT` signal as trigger - the seed).
-*I know this is a little bit clunky but I could not figure out another way to enforce keeping things happening in the order i want.
-ComfyUI typecking is very strict.*
-This is why there are so many nodes in the `converter` category.
+You can use almost any type as a trigger.
+However, since ComfyUI has strict type checking, you'll need to:

+* Convert the signal to ANY before feeding it into the trigger input.
+* Convert it back to the original type after the trigger output.

+*Yes, it's a bit clunky — but it’s the only reliable way I’ve found to control execution order.
+That’s also why the `converter` category has so many nodes.*

 ## To Do
-- [ ] Improve Docs
+- [ ] Improve documentation
-- [x] Add `Edit Message Video` Node
+- [x] Add `Edit Message Video` node
-- [x] Add `Edit Message Audio` Node
+- [x] Add `Edit Message Audio` node
-- [ ] Wait for feedback to update the Todo list
+- [ ] Wait for feedback to refine this list